michaelmarzec/michaelmarzec.github.io/_posts/2022-02-07-spotifyplaylistclustering-exploratoryanalysis.md

 <img src="./assets/Spotify-Playlist-Classification/cluster_inertiaplot.png" style="float: center; width: 450px">

-Note that so far I’ve avoided mentioning which clustering algorithm is being used.
+Note that so far I’ve avoided mentioning which clustering algorithm is being implemented.
 To this point, I’ve used <ins>[k-means clustering (via scikit-learn library)](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)</ins>.
 There are countless clustering algorithms, each of which uses another variation to achieve the same objective: sort each data point into groups with other similar data points.

 In the following evaluation section, I experiment with k-means, birch, dbscan, and gaussian clustering.
 The experiment results highlight some differences across each algorithm.
 However, the following graphic is a personal favorite which visualizes the results of a handful of clustering algorithms based on the data distribution: